Highlyhotgames/fast_txtgen_7B/README.md

-Wait for message to close terminal
+Enter password and wait for message to close terminal; close

 To ensure WSL2 is activated and to update: